 • Ashgabat — the bizarre and quirky white marble capital city of Turkmenistan

-• Impressive turquoise tiled domes and ancient medressas (Islamic schools) of Bukhara, Samarkand and Khiva in Uzbekistan
+• Ancient medressas (Islamic schools) of Bukhara, Samarkand and Khiva in Uzbekistan

-• Pamir Mountains that run from the border between Kyrgyzstan and Tajikistan down along its border with Afghanistan
+• Pamir Mountains running from the border of Kyrgyzstan and Tajikistan down to Afghanistan

 Challenges in Central Asia

 Central Asia is generally a safe part of the world to visit, but there are pockets of the region that may be unstable and unsafe to visit during certain times, so always keep an eye on the news and your country’s foreign advisory to keep abreast of the latest happenings.
 In general, I felt very safe throughout the region and didn’t once encounter any moment whereby my safety was threatened.